Electromagnetic measurement of the temperature of quark-gluon plasma produced in central ultrarelativistic nuclear collisions: Introduction

-A large body of work indicates that relativistic fluid dynamics can describe many features of the spacetime evolution of quark-gluon plasma produced in nuclear collisions~\cite{Gale:2013da,Heinz:2013th,Shuryak:2014zxa,DerradideSouza:2015kpt}.
+A large body of work indicates that relativistic fluid dynamics can describe the spacetime evolution of quark-gluon plasma produced in nuclear collisions~\cite{Gale:2013da,Heinz:2013th,Shuryak:2014zxa,DerradideSouza:2015kpt}.
 While the plasma as a whole is globally out of equilibrium, the evidence suggests that one can treat it to a good approximation as being locally close to equilibrium.
+This conclusion is largely based on the success of hydrodynamics-based models in describing a wide range of hadronic measurements from the Relativistic Heavy Ion Collider (RHIC) and the Large Hadron Collider (LHC)~\cite{Gale:2013da,Heinz:2013th,Busza:2018rrf,Heinz:2024jwu}.
 In this picture, each space-time point in the plasma can be assigned a temperature; this temperature profile is inhomogeneous in space and rapidly varying in time.
-Because of the complexity of this temperature profile, it has long been understood that the exponential inverse slope $T_{\textrm{eff}}$ of the photon energy spectrum must represent a convoluted average over the plasma's temperature profile~\cite{Shuryak:1978ij,McLerran:1984ay}.
-The interpretation of $T_{\textrm{eff}}$ is further complicated by the plasma's rapid expansion, which leads to a Doppler blueshift for the produced photons.
-Finally, the exact rate of photon production by nuclear plasma is highly non-trivial, even assuming a thermalized system~\cite{Kapusta:1991qp, Aurenche:1998nw, Arnold:2001ms,Turbide:2003si,Liu:2006imd,Dusling:2009ej,Ghiglieri:2013gia,Gale:2014dfa,Lee:2014pwa,Holt:2015cda,Holt:2020mwf,Kapusta:1991qp,Aurenche:1998nw,Arnold:2001ms,Ghiglieri:2013gia,Lee:2014pwa,Gale:2014dfa,Hidaka:2015ima,Ghiglieri:2016tvj,Ce:2022fot}: while the $\left[\exp(-E/T)\right]$ suppression remains the dominant feature of the rate, there are well-known corrections~\cite{Kajantie:1981wg}.
+Because of the complexity of this temperature profile, it has long been understood that the exponential inverse slope $\Teff$ of the photon energy spectrum must represent, at best, a convoluted average over the plasma's temperature profile~\cite{Shuryak:1978ij,McLerran:1984ay}.
+The interpretation of $\Teff$ is further complicated by the plasma's rapid expansion, which leads to a Doppler shift for the produced photons.
+Finally, the exact rate of photon production by nuclear plasma is highly non-trivial, even assuming a thermalized system~\cite{Kapusta:1991qp, Aurenche:1998nw, Arnold:2001ms,Turbide:2003si,Liu:2006imd,Dusling:2009ej,Ghiglieri:2013gia,Gale:2014dfa,Lee:2014pwa,Holt:2015cda,Holt:2020mwf,Hidaka:2015ima,Ghiglieri:2016tvj,Ce:2022fot}: while the $\left[\exp(-E/T)\right]$ suppression remains the dominant feature of the rate, there are well-known corrections~\cite{Kajantie:1981wg}.